anu-bdsi/workshop-intro-to-linux/week2_tutorial.md

 fi
 ```

+__Example:__

-__EXAMPLE__: The following script will prompt you to input a number and then it checks whether the given number is even.
+The following script will prompt you to input a number and then it checks whether the given number is even.

-Please create a new file called ```if.sh``` and input the script.
+Please create a new file called ```if.sh``` and input the following codes:

 ```sh
 echo -n "Enter Number: "